 She introduced herself to Tammy, “Hiya, you need anythin’ lemme know!
 I know everythin’ ‘bout our tools and ship!”

-“We can have a proximate stone locator ready in two days” Cashel said to Breccan.
+“We can have the proximate stone locator ready in two days,” Cashel said to Breccan.

 A hologram of a countdown appeared in the air.
 “Eleven days to travel, find the stone, return to our ships and get off the planet before it get absorbed into nothing.”

 Eleven days to do all that?
-Is that even possible?
-All we could do is try.
+Was that even possible?
+All we can do is try.